George Dureau: Biography

 Dureau was born to Clara Rosella Legett Dureau and George Valentine Dureau in the Lakeview neighborhood of New Orleans, Louisiana.
 He was raised in nearby Bayou St. John.
 He graduated with a fine arts degree from LSU in 1952, after which he began architectural studies at Tulane University.
 He briefly served in the U.S. Army.
 Before being able to survive as an artist, he worked for Kreeger's, a New Orleans department store, as a display designer/window dresser.
 For the vast majority of his life, he lived in the French Quarter, where he was well known for his eccentricity and hospitality.
 His friend and student, Robert Mapplethorpe restaged many of his earlier black and white photographs.
 Dureau died of Alzheimer's disease.

 Works

-Some of his pieces are held at the Ogden Museum of Southern Art.
+Some of his pieces are held by the Ogden Museum of Southern Art and the Leather Archives & Museum.
 Several of his works are displayed publicly throughout New Orleans, most notably, the pediment sculpture for Harrah's New Orleans, and his cast-bronze sculptures stand sentinel at the entrance gates of New Orleans City Park.
 His depiction of a Mardi Gras parade dominates one wall in Gallier Hall.
 "Black 1973–1986," an exhibition of black and white photographs concentrating on young black men at the Higher Pictures gallery in New York City, garnered rave reviews.